METEO 3

 Getting a Handle on the Wind (1:46)

-Video Transcript: Getting a Handle on the Wind
+Click here for a transcript of the Getting a Handle on the Wind video.

 To see the process of determining wind direction on a real map of sea-level isobars, check out the short video (3:09) below, in which I walk through a "recipe" for determining wind direction.